-Other Fees and Charges

-Late Registration or Payment Fee:

-Failure to register or pay fees by specified payment date\$75. .00

-Returned Check Fee: For each check \$25. .00

-or (5 percent of the face amount of the check, whichever is greater)

-If the check is for tuition fees, an extra \$75 fee will be charged.

-Excess check stop payment and reissue request processing fee \$10. .00

-Key Replacement Charge\$25. .00

-Music Lessons, including use of instrument for practice, per term:

-private lessons\$50. .00

-group lessons\$35. .00

-Laboratory fee (per course)\$ 30

-GLOBE fee (per credit hour)\$1 25

-Orientation Fee: charged undergraduates

-who attend spring or summer orientation program\$20. .00

-spring or summer orientation program guest fee \$0

-who attend fall orientation program \$30. .00

-fall orientation program guest fee (each)\$10. .00

-Post Office Box\$6. .00

-(semester rental for students not living in campus housing and desiring a box)

-Transcript Fees 1-5 copies no char ge

-6th and subsequent copies (each) \$2. .00

-Priority Fee for Certification Forms/Letters/Transcripts, per copy\$5. .00
+Other Fees and Charges Late Registration or Payment Fee: Returned Check Fee: For each check\$25 or 5% of the face amount of the check (whichever is greater) If the check is for tuition fees, an extra \$75 fee will be charged.
+Excess check stop payment and reissue request processing fee \$10 Key Replacement Charge\$25 Music Lessons, including use of instrument for practice, per term: private lessons\$50 group lessons\$35 Art Studio Materials fee\$20 Science Laboratory fee (per laboratory)\$30 Orientation Fee: charged undergraduates... who attend spring or summer orientation program\$20 spring or summer orientation program guest fee\$0 \$30 who attend fall orientation program fall orientation program guest fee (each)\$10 Post Office Box\$10 (semester rental for students not living in campus housing and desiring a box) ot Fees 1-5 copies no charge 6th and subsequent copies (each) \$2 Transcript Fees

-All fees are subject to change according to Board of Regents Policy.
+All fees are subject to change according to the policy of the Board of Regents.